11shazam11/Meal/README.md

 * Suggestion Item Click: Clicking on a suggestion item will redirect you to a detailed information page about the meal.

 ![](https://github.com/11shazam11/Meal/blob/main/ezgif.com-video-to-gif-converter.gif)

+Latest Section

+* Card Image Click: Clicking on a card image will provide more information about the meal.
+The image is wrapped in an anchor tag which redirects to the mealinfo page with the meal's ID as a parameter.
+* Add to Favorites: Click on the "Add Fav" button to add the meal to the favorite section.

+Favourite Section

+* Display Favorites: Favorite items are displayed in this section.These are stored in local storage.
+Click on fav item to get mre information about it.

+Ingredient Section

+*